 End of week review

-✮Now that we’re at the end of the course we’d like to ask you a favour.
-If you’ve enjoyed the course (or you have some useful advice for us!) could you leave a review on the Class Central website?✮ Leave a review.
+✮We’ve come to the halfway point in the course and we’d like to ask you a favour.
+If you’re enjoying the course (or you have some useful advice for us!) could you leave a review on the Class Central website? ✮ Leave a review.

 © British Council